canvas-medical/documentation/collections/_api/communication.md

             type: string
             description: >-
               Message sender<br><br>Supported: **Patient**, **Practitioner**
-        endpoints: [create, search]
+        endpoints: [create, read, search]
         create:
           description: >-
             Messages created through this endpoint will be added to the patient's timeline based on the created date.<br><br>
             If the sender of the message is a `Practitioner`, the message will be displayed as a draft in the timeline, drafter by Canvas Bot.
 There is no way to mark it as sent via the API today.<br><br>
             If the sender of the message is a patient, the message will show in the recipient's message inbox for review, as well as on the timeline.
           responses: [201, 400, 401, 403, 405, 422]
           example_request: communication-create-request
           example_response: communication-create-response
+        read:
+          description: Read a Communication resource.
+          responses: [200, 401, 403, 404]
+          example_request: communication-read-request
+          example_response: communication-read-response
         search:
           description: >-
             Communication search will only return messages between a practitioner and patient, not between two practitioners.<br><br>
           responses: [200, 400, 401, 403]
           example_request: communication-search-request
           example_response: communication-search-response

 ---

 <div id="communication-create-request">